 Quartermaster guidelines show that moving from hot to temperate conditions lowers recommended soldier water requirements by up to 50% .
 Thus cooling, if effectively and efficiently applied, can significantly reduce water requirements and better balance soldier sweat versus water intake rate, substantially improving hydration and, in turn, performance.

-Enter IcePlate: a SAPI plate-shaped reusable water bottle that when frozen provides 140+ watts of cooling using the 100 ounces of water already carried by warfighters to maximize hydration efficiency beyond simple consumption.
-The IcePlate helps body armor users stay safer, lighter, more hydrated, with cooler core body temperatures while wearing their protective armor.
+Enter IcePlate Curve: a reusable water bottle shaped like a Medium ESAPI armor plate that when frozen provides 140+ watts of cooling using the 100 ounces of water already carried by warfighters to maximize hydration efficiency beyond simple consumption when worn front and back.
+The IcePlate Curve helps body armor users stay safer, lighter, more hydrated, with cooler core body temperatures while wearing their protective armor.
 IcePlate solves the issues of warfighter cooling, heating, hydration, endurance and heat injury prevention while dramatically enhancing military-wide logistical efficiency through decreased water demand and improved volumetric storage.
 IcePlate is made from ultra-durable, food-grade, BPA-free, FDA-approved High Density Polyethylene (HDPE); it can be refilled and reused if need be, but it is cheap enough to be expendable.
 It contains no moving parts or batteries, and is without sanitary risk associated with ROWPU water.
 Highlights:

 - 140+ watts of cooling when frozen (front and back IcePlates)